Mablethorpe: Geography

+Demographics

+At the 2021 census, Mablethorpe and Sutton had a population of 12,668.

 Commerce

 The town's one retail bank branch, Barclays, closed in July 2019.
-There are three supermarkets – a Co-op (which also includes a branch of Boyes), Lidl and from October 2021 the very first Tesco opened its doors.
+There are four supermarkets – a Co-op (which also includes a branch of Boyes), Lidl and from October 2021 the very first Tesco opened its doors.
+'Lord Bros' an independent supermarket on Victoria Road has been open since the early 1960s.
 Branches of some high street chains are present, but most shops in Mablethorpe are independently operated.
-Market days vary through the year: Monday (Summer),Thursday (year round).
+Market days vary through the year: Monday (Summer), Thursday (year round).

 Leisure

 Family attractions include a small fairground and an award-winning beach with traditional seaside amusement arcades and one of the largest family entertainment centers in England named The Mirage.
 One of Mablethorpe's long-standing features, its sand train, takes visitors to and from the northern end of the beach.
 Mablethorpe Seal Sanctuary and Wildlife Centre is also north of the town.

 A Time and Tide Bell installed on the beach near the Seal Sanctuary in 2019 is one of a series around the UK, rung by high tides.

 Mablethorpe's cinema, the Loewen in Quebec Road, was previously known as the Bijou.
 The Dunes leisure complex lies on Mablethorpe's seafront.
 The seafront also gained a skatepark in 2008, which includes a small funbox, a spine and two quarter pipes.

 Several small caravan parks and guest houses provide tourist accommodation.